 The turtle-turning observation about the total direction change is an example of what Gattegno (1987) referred to as an awareness, a basis for action, what Papert (1980) called ‘syntonic awareness’, and what Simon (2006) calls ‘key developmental awarenesses’.
 Lakoff & Nunez (2000) go further and propose that all mathematical concepts can be traced back to bodily awarenesses.
 A concomitant observation is that the angles are invariant under scaling, or in other words, the size of an angle does not depend on the lengths of the arms (Balacheff 1987, 1988).
-Bringing such structural awarenesses to the surface through carefully constructed tasks is quite different from lessons based on ‘today we shall have naming of parts’ of polygons, or types of polygons, since the only structural aspect is the naming of polygons by the number of their angles.
-Technical names emerge quite naturally when they facilitate communication; but when learning names becomes an end in itself it interferes with learners developing a sense of and appreciation for mathematical structure.
+Bringing such structural awarenesses to the surface through carefully constructed tasks is quite different from lessons based on ‘today we shall have naming of parts’ of polygons, or types of polygons, since the only structural aspect is the naming of polygons by the number of their vertices.
+Technical names emerge quite naturally when they facilitate communication; but when learning names becomes an end in itself it interferes with learners developing a sense of, and appreciation for, mathematical structure.

 When applied to simple planar polygons with n sides, the interior angle sum is seen to be (n – 2) straight angles.
 It is all too easy to imagine worksheets which simply tell students the formula and ask them to fill out a table using substitutions, or which provide a table and expect students to induce the formula from some examples.
 Substituting various values for n is an exercise in arithmetic, perhaps, but has little to do with appreciating structure.
 However, seeing (experiencing) what happens when triangles are glued together along edges to create polygons, and seeing (experiencing) how the sum of the interior angles of the triangles relates to the sum of the interior angles of the polygon, reinforces appreciation of a related structure, in which complex shapes are built up from triangular ones, just as complexes are built from simplexes in homology theories.
 The appreciation of structure has to do with experience of generality, not reinforcement of particularities.
 It is not a subject for empirical-inductive accumulation.